jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-22-even-more-fatigue.md

 10. White spots are [intermetallics](intermetallic.md) (very #brittle)
     1. [Stress corrosion cracking](stress-corrosion-cracking.md)
     2. No #corrosion-pits, because the #oxide-layers are #nanoscale (difficult to see)
-11. #magnesium more susceptible to [corrosion](../engr-839-001-mechanical-metallurgy/corrosion.md) than #aluminum
+11. #magnesium more susceptible to [corrosion](../engr-839-001-mechanical-metallurgy/corrosion.md) than #Al
     1.  #fracture follows the straining from forging
     2.  #river-marks in the #crack-wake
 12. [Stress corrosion cracking](stress-corrosion-cracking.md) grounded AC-130's in the 70's